meker12/commerce-channels.en/help/amazon-channel/communication-errors-log.md

 # Communication Errors Log

 The Communication Errors Log shows any reported communication errors with Amazon.
-Information includes the affected [!DNL Amazon Sales Channel] store, error code and brief description, and the date and time of the error.
+Information includes the affected Amazon sales channel store, error code and brief description, and the date and time of the error.

 No actions are available for the log.
 It is a review-only feature.

-[!DNL Amazon Sales Channel] Home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.
+Amazon sales channel home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.

 ![Communication Errors Log](assets/amazon-comm-errors-log.png)